The Heirloom Guide & the Author

 In 2015, Brian moved to Niagara-on-the-Lake, Canada.
 Amongst the vineyards, orchards, and bucolic landscapes that surrounded him, he found a microcosm of Canadian architectural history.
 Invigorated by this setting, and inspired by his wife’s suggestion that an easy-to-use architectural reference website might benefit people interested in Canadian architectural tradition, work began on the Heirloom Guide.

-Currently, Brian splits his time between assisting people to find the 'right' home in the Niagara Region, consulting on Canadian Architectural heritage and continuing to expand the Heirloom Guide.
+Currently, Brian splits his time between assisting people to find the 'right' home in the Niagara Region, consulting on Canadian Architectural heritage through his company Northwind Design and continuing to expand the Heirloom Guide.
 “When I go down to Old Town, visit a winery, pick up some fruit from a local organic grower, or simply head out for a ‘mental health break’ drive, I am continually confronted with significant Canadian residential architecture that belongs in the Guide… It appears I may have committed to a project that could continue to evolve for years!”